LeslieGlitch/BasicShell/README.md

 ### Compiling
 In order to compile the code and run it, follow the following instructions:
-1. Create a new directory with `mkdir build`
-2. Move into the directory with `cd build`
+1. Move into the build directory with `cd build`
 3. Build file with `cmake ..`
 4. Set ulimit with `ulimit -u 500`
 5. Run the program with `make run`